 There is so much to explore in Chile, from its wonderful history to its sites of natural beauty.
-This luxury adventure will take you through the main attractions of the region, and provides you with the opportunity to explore it all in exclusive luxury.
-With options for an 8 day or 14 itinerary, you are sure to see some incredible sites such as Santiago, San Pedro de Atacama and the breathtaking Patagonia region as you travel throughout Chile.
+This luxury adventure will take you through the main attractions of the region, and provide you with the opportunity to explore it all in exclusive luxury.
+With options for an 8 day or 14 itineraries, you are sure to see some incredible sites such as Santiago, San Pedro de Atacama and the breathtaking Patagonia region as you travel throughout Chile.

 A private transfer will pick you up from Santiago Airport to take you to your luxury hotel.
 Viña Vik is located in the Millahue Valley, in San Vicente de Tagua Tagua, 160 kilometers south of Santiago.
 It is characterised for being an extraordinary architectural project in the middle of the vineyards where nature is mixed with art and design.
 The hotel’s architecture was the design of Marcelo Daglio and it stands out for its corrugated titanium roof that shines at certain times of the day.
 This symbolises the name of the Millahue Valley, which in Mapudungún means “land of gold”.

 The following day is free for you to spend at leisure.
 It is recommend you visit the 4,300-hectare park where you can experience various activities: wine tastings with our experts, visit the highly sustainable winery, horseback riding through the vineyards, among others.

 Day 3 sees you transfer to San Pedro Atacama.
 A private transfer will pick you up to take you from the Hotel to Santiago Airport.
 Upon your arrival to Calama Airport Tierra staff will be waiting for you to take you to your hotel.
 Once you get there, you will meet with the explorations team to see what do you feel like doing during your stay at the hotel.
 There are a number of tours and excurions you can take part in during your stay.

 It is recommended you visit Moon and Death Valley.